Doug Bereuter

 Douglas Kent Bereuter (born October 6, 1939) is an American retired politician from the state of Nebraska in the Midwestern United States.
-He served in the United States House of Representatives from 1979 until 2004.
+He served as a Republican member of the United States House of Representatives from 1979 until 2004.
 He also served as the president and CEO of The Asia Foundation from 2004 to 2011 and is a member of the ReFormers Caucus at Issue One.
 Bereuter is a member of the Republican Party.

 Early life and education

 Bereuter, a fifth generation Nebraskan, was born in York, Nebraska, and was reared in Utica, Nebraska, attended its Lutheran and public schools before graduating from Utica High School in 1957.
 He attended the University of Nebraska in Lincoln, where he was a member of Sigma Alpha Epsilon, with election to Phi Beta Kappa, and Sigma Xi, before graduating in 1961 with a B.A. and as a Distinguished Military Graduate.
 He attended the Harvard Graduate School of Design from 1961 to 1963, receiving its M.C.P. degree.
 From 1963 to 1965 he served as a counter-intelligence officer in the U.S. Army, with the 1st Infantry Division.
-After intervening public and private sector employment, from 1972-1973 he attended Harvard’s Kennedy School of Government, receiving the M.P.A. degree.
+After intervening public and private sector employment, from 1972 to 1973 he attended Harvard's Kennedy School of Government, receiving the M.P.A. degree.

 Career

 Bereuter worked as an urban planner with the U.S. Department of Housing and Urban Development from 1965 to 1966.
-He was a division director for the Nebraska Department of Economic Development from 1967 to 1968, and from 1968 to 1970 he was director of the Nebraska Office of Planning & Programming and the State’s Federal-State Relations Coordinator.
-After the 1970 election defeat of Nebraska’s Republican governor, Norbert T. Tiemann, Bereuter worked as an independent city and regional planning consultant in the Great Plains and Rocky Mountain West and as a part-time associate professor in the graduate planning programs of both Kansas State University and the University of Nebraska.
-After his congressional service, Doug Bereuter was active in public service as a long term board member of the Arbor Day Foundation and the Nebraska Community Foundation, on supporting food security and agricultural development in Sub-Saharan Africa and South Asia with the Chicago Council on Global Affairs, where he is a Distinguished Fellow, and for seven years as a member of the State Department’s International Security Advisory Board.
+He was a division director for the Nebraska Department of Economic Development from 1967 to 1968, and from 1968 to 1970 he was director of the Nebraska Office of Planning & Programming and the State's Federal-State Relations Coordinator.
+After the 1970 election defeat of Nebraska's Republican governor, Norbert T. Tiemann, Bereuter worked as an independent city and regional planning consultant in the Great Plains and Rocky Mountain West and as a part-time associate professor in the graduate planning programs of both Kansas State University and the University of Nebraska.
+After his congressional service, Doug Bereuter was active in public service as a long term board member of the Arbor Day Foundation and the Nebraska Community Foundation, on supporting food security and agricultural development in Sub-Saharan Africa and South Asia with the Chicago Council on Global Affairs, where he is a Distinguished Fellow, and for seven years as a member of the State Department's International Security Advisory Board.
 He is a member of the Council on Foreign Affairs and the World Affairs Council of Northern California.